 During maintenance of a ‘banyan bonsai’, aerial roots are sometimes removed ... especially if they have inappropriate placement or have grown out of scale.

-Overall, growing Ficus bonsai indoors is not all that difficult -- given enough light.
+Overall, given enough light, growing Ficus bonsai indoors is not difficult.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.

 So glad to know you're a real person!

 . . .
 Bob C

 Mary, thank you so much for your quick response and info.
 You are terrific!